sbpark88/sbpark88.github.io/_posts/2023-01-17-extensions.md

 - Define subscripts
 - Define and use new nested types
 - Make an existing type conform to a protocol
-- Adopt Multiple Protocols (cf. Multiple inheritance is not allowed in Swift.)

 <br>